danielsantander/cyberdev/kali-linux/EYNTKAM.md

 DNS zone transfer is a type of DNS transaction and a mechanism available for admins to replicate DNS databases across a set of DNS servers.

-DNS zone transfer uises the Transmission Control Protocl (TCP) for transport, and takes the form of a client-server transaction.
+DNS zone transfer uses the Transmission Control Protocl (TCP) for transport, and takes the form of a client-server transaction.
 The client requesting a zone transfer may be a secondary server requesting data from a primary server.
 The portion replicated is *zone*.

 ## Ports